 Once your virtual assistant is onboarded, you’ll need to have a system in place to make assignments and track progress.
 This is especially important if you have more than one VA.

-Look for a team management tool, like Trello or Asana, that lets you:
+Look for a team management tool, like Trello or Asana, or a

 You’ll also need to give your virtual assistant access to your website and other tools.